jspenguin2017/net-worth-calculator/README.md

 Run `npm start` to start.

-Run `npm test -- --coverage --watchAll` to run tests.
+Run `npm run coverage` to run tests.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).